After learning these simple copywriting tips and tricks, I never looked at website copy in the same way again.

 They talk too much about themselves, and what they’re all about…

 They say, “we” this and “we” that.
-They’ll say things like, “we’re the premier such and such in the industry,”
+They’ll say things like, “we’re the premier such-n-such in the industry,”

 …and “we’ve been in business for this number of years,” and “our passion is…,” “our goals are…,” “we strive for…,”